Selling a Business

 In other words, in a case like this, the owner is lucky to receive half the sale price after taxes.
 So when it counts most, the C corporation shareholder is subject to wealth-destroying double-taxation.
-If you have questions or need more specific advice, don’t hesitate to contact Richard G. Burt, your trusted San Jose business sale lawyer.
+If you have questions or need more specific advice, don’t hesitate to contact Richard G. Burt, your trusted San Jose business sale attorney.

 Drawbacks to Selling Stock instead of Assets